 Cast Brass Table Lamp

-Materials: Cast brass, white painted Bakelite socket.
+Materials: Cast brass base.
+White painted Bakelite socket.
+Some metal parts.
 Fabric lampshade.

 Total Height: 66,5 cm / 26.18”